iwona-pekala/a11y-bug-fixes/html/button/button-checklist.md

 - [Button shouldn't contain any redundant attributes](button-redundant-attributes.md)

 ## Before you start implementation
-While it's possible to create a [custom button](native-button-vs-custom-button.md) that meets all the criteria above, consider using the `<button>` tag.
-It's a huge time-saver.
+While it's possible to create a [custom button](native-button-vs-custom-button.md) that meets all the criteria above, it's highly recommended to use the `<button>` tag.

 ## Complementary reading
 - [How to break a native `<button>'s` accessibility?](how-to-break-native-button.md)